-- To make the streusel topping, combine the GF flour, coconut sugar, and cinnamon.
-Slowly pour in the melted butter and combine with your fingers until crumbles form.
+- To make the streusel topping, combine the GF flour, coconut sugar, and pumpkin pie spice.
+Slowly pour in the melted oil and combine with your fingers or a fork until crumbles form.
 Set aside.

-- Whisk together the coconut sugar, maple syrup, almond butter, melted coconut oil, pumpkin puree, vanilla extract, apple cider vinegar, and flax eggs once thickened.
+- Whisk together the coconut sugar, maple syrup, melted coconut oil, pumpkin puree, vanilla extract, apple cider vinegar, and eggs.

-- Use a wooden spoon to stir in the oat flour, baking soda, baking powder, salt, and pumpkin spice.
+- Use a wooden spoon to stir in the oat flour, almond flour, baking soda, baking powder, salt, and pumpkin spice.

-- Add the batter to an 9 inch loaf pan lined with parchment paper.
+- Add the batter to a loaf pan lined with parchment paper.
 Mine was 8 1/2 x 4 x 1/2, but a 9×5 will also work.
 Smooth out the top.

 - Evenly spread the streusel topping on top of the bread allowing it to crumble between your fingers.

-- Bake for 50-55 minutes or until a toothpick comes out clean.
+- Bake for 1 hour to 1 hour 15 minutes or until a toothpick comes out clean.

-- For the maple glaze, simply combine all ingredients until well combined.
+- For the maple glaze, simply whisk together all ingredients until well combined.

 - Let the bread cool for at least 2 hours before glazing and slicing, otherwise it will be crumbly!